 |

-But before it can return to its former glory, there is a fair amount of work to do (besides emptying the rest of the boxes in the garage).
-First is to import a couple of truckloads of topsoil to build up the yard before the fun can begin.
-The Whiskey River and Canby (WR&C) will be totally redesigned.
-The plan is to make a folded loop or something vaguely similar.
-This will allow more track to be laid in a more compact area.
-It will also up the activity level.
-The plan is to raise the whole thing above ground level to make it more viewable and to create greater elevation relief (more dirt).
+Retaining walls actually remain standing (and vertically so)after an abundance of rain.
+And even more surprising, the dirt fill has not settled excessively.
+The Whiskey River and Canby (WR&C) has been redesigned into a folded loop or something vaguely similar to allow more track to be laid in a more compact area.
+Hopefully, this will up the activity level.
+Raising it above ground level makes it more viewable, adds to the realism, and gives the local squirrels a place to bury their peanuts.
 This will allow addition of a tunnel.
 After all, the local skunks need someplace to hide.
 And it will make it much more exciting, recovering from the inevitable derailment in the center of the tunnel. |

 |